enternam1234/Onescreen-IR/README.md

-# Onescreen-IR
-Onescreen-IR commands For TL6 others
-Add OneIR file in to IR derectory.
+Add One.ir file in to IR derectory.